uvdsl/proverif-sissi/PlainVCs/DIDComm/README.md

 - __No.
 9__, [sissi_unlinkable.dps](sissi_unlinkable.dps), illustrates _unlinkability_ from the perspective of the issuer.
 It proves that, after issuing a credential, it is impossible for the issuer to track how it is used with honest verifier.
 - __No.
 10__, [sissi_attack_verifier_unlinkablity.dps](sissi_attack_verifier_unlinkablity.dps), illustrates a stronger property, i.e., _unlinkability from the perspective of both the issuer
 and verifier_, which further ensures that verifiers cannot link two uses of the same credential.
-This __property cannot be achieved for plain Verifiable Credentials__, since the identifier of the holder appears in each verifiable presentation.
+This __property cannot be achieved for plain Verifiable Credentials__, since the identifier of the holder appears in each Verifiable Presentation.